samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 3. LDA Model

-The above list of tuples for each note is the pre-processed input that is fed into the LDA model.
 Once the tokenized object is converted into a corpus and a dictionary, we can proceed with the model training.
 The objective of topic modeling is to infer insights from the various topics entailed in data.
-In order to achieve this, the number of topics are allocated corresponding values.
-Following some trials with this number, we have chosen this value to be 10.
-In this case, each topic is a combination of keywords, and each keyword contributes a certain weightage to the topic.
+Each topic is a combination of keywords, and each keyword contributes a certain weightage to the topic.

+We tried to come up with the optimal values of the model hyperparameters to be able to capture the topic probabilities in the documents.
+We chose the number of topics as 12 that gave us the best results.

 #### Visualisation and Insights